Skip to main content

 Autoencoders (Hinton and Salakhutdinov 2006) are a special configuration of the encoder-decoder network that map data to a low-level representation and back to the original data.
 This low-level representation - the latent space - is often called bottleneck or code layer.
 Autoencoder networks map \(f(x) = x\), where \(x\) is the data and \(f\) is an arbitrary network.
 The architecture of autoencoders is an example of lossy compression and recovery from the lossy representation.
 Commonly, recovered data is blurred by this process.

-The principle is illustrated in figure 14.2.
+The principle is illustrated in Figure 5.2.
 The input is transformed to a low-dimensional representation - called a code or latent space - and then reconstructed again from this low dimensional representation.
 The intuition is, that the network has to extract the most salient parts from the data, to be able to perform a reconstruction.
 As opposed to other methods for dimensionality reduction - e.g. principal component analysis - an autoencoder can find a non-linear representation of the data.
 The low-dimensional representation can then be used for anomaly detection, or classification.

 Aliasing in Patch-based training